Dental Treatment Risks

 Recovery Expectations

-With proper care, crowns and bridges can last 10–15 years or longer, enhancing your smile’s strength and function.
+With proper care, crowns and bridges can last 10–15 years or longer.
+Avoid habits like grinding your teeth, chewing ice, or biting complex objects to extend their lifespan.

 Dentures are an effective and affordable solution for replacing missing teeth and enhancing your smile.
 However, they come with potential risks, especially during the adjustment period.